ALL ABOUT VEGETABLES

 Many parents have trouble getting their children to eat vegetables.
 Here are a few ideas:

-1. Don’t lecture your children.
-Instead, set a great example.
+1. Rather than lecture your children, instead set a great example.
 Eat plenty of vegetables yourself.
-Ideally, fill half your plate filled with vegetables whenever you eat, at least twice daily.
+Ideally, fill two-thirds of your plate filled with vegetables whenever you eat.
+And make sure you enjoy your vegetables.
 Children will often imitate you.

 2. Create tasty sauces your children enjoy to put over the vegetables.
 See the suggestions above for ideas.